OasisLMF/OasisPlatform/kubernetes/worker-controller/README.md

 # Oasis worker controller

-This application controls the number of workers in a kubernetes cluster based on analyses running, worker deployments available and auto scaling configuration for each worker deployment.
+This application controls the number of workers in a kubernetes cluster based on analyses currently running, worker deployments available and autoscaling configuration for each worker deployment.

-The types of auto scaling configurations supported at the moment are:
+The types of autoscaling configurations supported at the moment are:

 - Fixed number of workers.
 When one or more analyses are running a fixed number of workers will be started.
 When no more analysis is running all workers are shutdown.
+- Dynamic scaling based on number of analyses running.
-- Based on chunk size.
-The number of workers to start is based on the chunk size of all running analysis per model.
+- Dynamic scaling based on tasks size.
+The number of workers to start is based on the tasks size of all running analysis per model.
 A max worker limit is required to be set to not start too many.

 Read the oasis-models chart documentation for more details on how to configure each worker deployment.